Everything you need to know to get onto the property ladder

-Help to BuyHelp to Buy is a government scheme designed to help people with limited deposits buy their first property or move home.
+Help to BuyHelp to Buy is a government scheme designed to help people with limited deposits buy their first property.

-How does the Help to Buy scheme work?Originally there were three parts to Help to Buy, an equity loan, a mortgage guarantee scheme, and an individual savings account (ISA).
+How does the Help to Buy scheme work?There are currently two parts to the Help to Buy scheme, an equity loan and an individual savings account (ISA).

-After the five-year interest-free period finishes, you’ll be charged interest on your loan from the government at 1.75%.
-The interest rate will increase every year by the rate of inflation, as measured by the Retail Prices Index (RPI) plus another 1%.
+After the five-year interest-free period finishes, you’ll be charged interest on your loan from the Government at 1.75%.
+The interest rate will increase every year in April by the Consumer Price Index measure of inflation, plus another 1%.

-The current equity loan scheme is due to finish in March 2021.
-It will be replaced by a new equity loan scheme which will run until March 2023.
-The new scheme will only be available to first time buyers, who will be able to purchase properties up to the value of new regional price caps, shown below, using a 5% deposit.
+The current equity loan scheme will run until March 2023.
+The new scheme will only be available to first time buyers, who will be able to purchase properties up to the value of new regional price caps, shown below.

 New Help to Buy regional property price caps